codee-com/open-catalog/Checks/PWD006/README.md

 achieved through the *enter/exit data* execution statements.
 Alternatively, the code could be refactored so that it uses variables with contiguous data layouts (eg. flatten an array of arrays).

-### Actions

-Use OpenMP 4.5 *enter/exit data* execution statements to ensure that all the memory segments are copied to the memory of the accelerator device.

 ### Code example